Forensic Science Curriculum

 Forensic Science Courses

 A minimum of 15 credits in forensic science coursework is required.
-Required course include:
+Required courses include:

 Forensic Analysis I